 Always Auto carried out an exhaustive test drive of Volkswagen’s new three-row SUV: the Atlas 2024

-The 2024 Volkswagen Atlas, a three-row SUV, hit the market in 2017 with the goal of meeting the needs of American consumers.
+The 2024 Volkswagen Atlas, a three-row SUV, hit the market in 2017 to meet the needs of American consumers.
 Since its launch, it has managed to meet the expectations of those looking for a vehicle with ample interior space, ideal for large families.

-Now, the 2024 Volkswagen Atlas model brings with it updates that focus mainly on the interior, with the purpose of directly competing with other midsize SUVs on the market.
+Now, the 2024 Volkswagen Atlas model brings with it updates that focus mainly on the interior, to directly compete with other midsize SUVs on the market.

-One of the most notable improvements is the quality of the materials used in the cabin, which now include new finishing options, offering a feeling of luxury and sophistication, elevating the driving experience to a higher level despite the fact that it is a family car.
+One of the most notable improvements is the quality of the materials used in the cabin, which now include new finishing options, offering a feeling of luxury and sophistication, elevating the driving experience to a higher level even though it is a family car.

 Configurations for 2024 Volkswagen Atlas